-Is this what we parents call “tough love”?
+Is this what is called “tough love”?

 Public school teachers are Americans, too.
 Is marginalizing their impact on our children, reducing their budgets, and eliminating their bargaining rights his way of showing love?

-I am receptive to Trump’s position against NAFTA and TPP, but is that his love of workers or his love of populist politics?
-Perhaps, I am being too cynical here, but if Trump truly loved American workers how come his policies don’t support unions and collective bargaining, and instead push to privatize as much as possible?
+If Trump truly loved American workers how come his policies don’t support unions and collective bargaining, and instead push to privatize as much as possible?
 Is it in the interests of the working American to put their health care, pensions, and working conditions into the hands of shareholders whose preeminent interest is in profit?

 Children born in America to illegal immigrants are Americans (read the 14th Amendment).
 Where is the compassionate concern within his immigration mandates that will deport their parents?
 Go ahead and buy the false argument that purports that these illegal immigration “criminals” are raising our taxes by suckling off our welfare, that they are taking our jobs and committing a high percentage of crime (all untrue), and that still doesn’t spell “compassion” for the children.